ms-iot/iot-core-azure-dm-client/docs/install-app.md

 ## Install App

 The **Install App** operation is initiated by the device receiving the `microsoft.management.appInstall` method.
+The method starts the process of downloading and installing an Appx package along with its dependencies.
+The application is hosted in an Azure blob, access to which is provided to the client via the connection string, as specified below.

 ## Input Payload
 Input payload contains Json according to this format: